senolem/MS-Rewards-Farmer/README.md

    this [link](https://learn.microsoft.com/en-GB/cpp/windows/latest-supported-vc-redist?view=msvc-170) and reboot your computer

-4. Edit the `config.yaml.sample` accordingly and rename it by removing `.sample` at the end.
+4. Edit the `.template-config-private.yaml` accordingly and rename it to `config-private.yaml`.

 5. Edit the `accounts.json.sample` with your accounts credentials and rename it by removing `.sample` at the end.